Nintendo Network: Swapdoodle

 Without any prior notice, Nintendo released a messaging application for the Nintendo 3DS in November 2016 entitled Swapdoodle.
 Regarded as a spiritual successor to Swapnote/Nintendo Letter Box, the app supports the exchange of 3D messages between users online using only SpotPass, albeit user content is limited to drawings, handwritten text, icons, and native in-game screenshots.
 Additionally, Swapdoodle has access to an in-app DLC store, allowing users to purchase bundle packs that include additional pens, ink units, stationery, message space, and drawing lessons.

+Since the network's closure in April 2024, online services for this software are now discontinued.
+Yet the app remains accessible offline as users can only use it to themselves.

 Wii U Chat

 Wii U Chat was Wii U's online chat solution, powered by Nintendo Network.
 The service allowed users to use the Wii U GamePad's front-facing camera to video chat with registered friends.
 While video chatting, only the Wii U GamePad was needed, since on the TV, the same picture as in the GamePad's is shown.
 Users could have also drawn on the GamePad during a chat session.

-If there is a game or another application already running, the Wii U GamePad's HOME button ring will flash indicating that there is an incoming call.
+If there is a game or another application already running, the Wii U GamePad's HOME button ring would flash indicating that there is an incoming call.
 The idea of the feature was originally seen in the introduction trailer of the Wii U in E3 2011.
 However, users weren't also able to use the service as a multitasking application, therefore not having the ability to make video calls without interrupting game play.
 Nintendo had announced a desire to make video chat possible through multitasking, but it was never implemented.

-Wii U Chat was deployed in the Wii U's launch day firmware update.
+Wii U Chat was deployed on the Wii U's launch day firmware update.
 The feature was discontinued worldwide on December 27, 2017, at 3:00 pm JST.